 Taxes for cross-border workers in Switzerland

 As a cross-border worker, your employer deducts your Swiss taxes from your salary.
 Switzerland has double-taxation agreements with more than 100 countries.
-This means that the Swiss tax at source (withholding tax) is deducted from your tax liability in your country of residence.
+This means that the Swiss tax at the source (withholding tax) is deducted from your tax liability in your country of residence.

 Generally speaking, you’ll need to provide your country’s tax office with your Swiss salary statements.
 These serve as proof of payment of Swiss withholding tax.
 There are a few exceptions.
 For example, if you live in Germany but spend more than 60 nights per year in Switzerland for work-related reasons, the authorities consider you a Swiss tax resident and not a German tax resident.
 If you’re a French citizen and work in a canton other than Geneva, then the French authorities collect your taxes.
 On the other hand, if your place of employment is Geneva, you pay taxes in Switzerland.